Bangweulu Wetlands

 • The recovery of the endemic black lechwe population has been supported through sustainable resource utilisation awareness raising.

-• Continuous conservation law enforcement training, as well as specialised training in water-based operations, has resulted in a highly efficient team of over 100 rangers, many of whom are community scouts from the region.
+• Continuous conservation law enforcement training, as well as specialised training in water-based operations, has resulted in a team of over 100 rangers, many of whom are community scouts from the region.

-• comprehensive shoebill captive rearing and rehabilitation facility has been established – the first of its kind for shoebill – to help grow and protect this vulnerable species.
+• comprehensive shoebill captive rearing and rehabilitation facility– the first of its kind for shoebill – has sparked significant local collaboration, and successfully reintroduced two captive-raised shoebills.

 Partners